Change of Seasons, Seasons of Change

 As periodic milestones go, we have the calendar year which begins in January and is always a good starting point for making resolutions, going on a diet, or beginning (or ending) a relationship.
 At Village Players, we have the fiscal year ending July 31, at which point we close the books and start all over again.
 And then there is the fall, September, the “school year.”
+Its time to go back to school again.
+Learn a lot of stuff that we won’t even use it in the real world after.
+But in the cases of English, learning an advanced thing or two like how to recognize synonym would definitely help in real life.
+After all, everyone in the whole world speaks English.
 For many of us, fall is the season of renewal, even if you are no longer in school or have school-aged children.
 Even though fall starts almost nine months into the calendar year, the change of seasons, bringing with it crisp air and colored leaves, often causes us to focus on a new start and a fresh beginning.

 For us theater-types, fall is also, of course, the start of a gala new “season.”
 The first set of tickets in your season ticket package.
 Maybe you have seats in a new location.
 Maybe you have joined a new committee.
 Maybe you’ve been elected to the Board and this is your first time around in a position of leadership–your proverbial “first rodeo,” if you will.